Why So Serious, Adam Cayton-Holland and Andy Juett?By John Wenzel | August 23rd, 2013 | No Comments »

 AJ: And credit to the Nix Brothers for doing the Laugh Track Comedy Festival, and to the Fine Gentleman’s Club for the (Too Much) Funstival.
 The next stage is having a homegrown festival in the spirit of building it yourself but also highlighting amazing comics — some of which Comedy Works or the Improv are bringing in, but also a good chunk that they’re not.
 You put them right on the same stage with guys that are on the almost-famous list at Comedy Works that are really good and maybe doing a bunch of second or third-tire fests but have first-tier shows here.
 And those other regional fests are great, but we have more resources and funding with this.

 Right, because Illegal Pete’s is basically bankrolling this and helping you fly folks in.
 Can you talk a little bit about that?

 AJ: The comics are not just doing favors for us and coming here on their own dime.
 We want them to feel like this is a whole experience, like there were fun, weird activities and parties and people they’ve never met and venues that are interesting.

 So what’s success for you in terms of selling tickets?
 I expect you’ll be measuring attendance by the hundreds, not the thousands, given the capacity of these venues.

 ACH: There’s not a lot of festivals that start with the backing we have off the top.
-Virgil Dickerson (of the Greater Than Collective, Cayton-Holland’s record label) and Pete (Turner, owner/founder of Illegal Pete’s), they put all the initial funds for hotel, venue rentals, flights.
-So Andy and I, Pete and Virgil are all one-third owners.
+Virgil Dickerson (of the Greater Than Collective, Cayton-Holland’s record label) and Pete (Turner, owner/founder of Illegal Pete’s, which owns Greater Than), they put all the initial funds for hotel, venue rentals, flights.
+So Andy and I, Pete, and Virgil are all one-third owners.
 None of us know what to expect, but you’ve seen the lines down the block for the Grawlix.
 This town has proven time and time again it supports comedy.